arkabagchi1993/GROMACS_Files/README.md

 # Point to Note if you are extending a simulation #

-As described earlier, extending a MD simulation involves extending the md.tpr file with *convert-tpr* option.
-After extending the run with *-noappend* (using extend_md.pbs script), you need to concentrate the new trajectory (which in this case will be named something like "md_20.part0002.xtc" with the existing one, using *gmx trjcat*.
+As described earlier, extending a MD simulation involves extending the md.tpr file with `gmx convert-tpr` option.
+After extending the run with `-noappend` (using `extend_md.pbs` script), you need to concentrate the new trajectory (which in this case will be named something like "md_20.part0002.xtc" with the existing one, using `gmx trjcat`.
 Use the following command for that:

 	gmx trjcat -f md_10.xtc md_20.part0002.xtc -o md_20.xtc